 - a) When requesting the ride, the carrier, call center and/or driver (where the carrier/call center does not do an intake) asks the passenger whether he/she has corona-related complaints (in accordance with the guidelines of the RIVM, see also the appendix to this protocol).
 Symptoms?
 Then the passenger cannot travel.
 This also applies for children of 13 years and older.
+This also applies to people (13 years and older) who are fully vaccinated.
 If the driver has doubts about whether a passenger is free of symptoms, the driver will decide whether or not the passenger can come along. - b) Carrier / call centre (or the driver where the carrier / call centre does not do a ride intake) keeps an overview of customers who have been transported.
 So that, if necessary, tracing is possible.